Last updated on December 20th, 2025 at 03:19 pm

 Get Ready to Shop and Drop in Bangkok

-Now if you take a good look at the map below, you will see many other sections also selling clothes and Thai handicrafts, particularly right in the center of Chatuchak.
+Now, if you take a good look at the map below, you will see many other sections also selling clothes and Thai handicrafts, particularly right in the center of Chatuchak.

 Zone #2 is the top spot for finding Thai handmade souvenirs in Chatuchak at reasonable prices.
-It’s also the best place to buy unique graphic t-shirts and even shoes, both brand new or second-hand.
+It’s also the best place to buy unique graphic t-shirts and even shoes, both brand new and second-hand.

-I know a lot of Japanese tourists love searching for second items inside JJ Market, specifically vintage clothes and accessories.
+I know a lot of Japanese tourists love searching for second hand items inside JJ Market, specifically vintage clothes and accessories.
 And some come to find stock to resell back in their home country.

 Zone #2 is where you’ll want to go if you don’t have a lot of time to visit Chatuchak Market.

 There are just so many unique little treasures located in Chatuchak’s Zone #2 that I don’t even know how I can ever list them all.
 So it’s best if you go there and check them out for yourself.
-You just might find something you’re going to fall in love with.
+You might find something you’re going to fall in love with.

 Finally, items in zone 2 are a bit more expensive compared to the rest of JJ Market because the items are a little more unique.